CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

 Five of the quantum benchmarks---BV, DJ, Simon's algorithm, Shor's algorithm, and Grover's algorithm---use oracles for that either directly or indirectly incorporate the answer sought.
 Our methodology is standard for quantum-simulation experiments.
 Each benchmark uses a pre-processing step to create the CFLOBDD/BDD that represents the oracle.
 In each run, an answer is first generated randomly, and then the CFLOBDD/BDD that represents the oracle is constructed.
 Knowledge about the answer is used only during oracle construction.
 Thereafter, the quantum algorithm proper is simulated; these steps have no access to the pre-chosen answer (other than the ability to perform operations on the oracle, treated as a unitary matrix).
 The final step of running the benchmark is to check that the quantum algorithm obtained the correct answer.

 We could not run the quantum benchmarks with SDDs because SDDs do not support multi-terminal values.
-However, we ran the quantum benchmarks using two quantum-simulation libraries, Quimb~\cite{gray2018quimb} and Google Tensor Network~\cite{roberts2019tensornetwork}, both of which use tensor networks for simulating quantum circuits.
+However, we ran the quantum benchmarks using Quimb~\cite{gray2018quimb}, a quantum-simulation library that uses tensor networks.

-We ran all of the experiments on AWS machines: t2.xlarge machines with 4 vCPUs, 16GB memory, and a stack size of 8192KB, running on Ubuntu OS.

 \paragraph{Extensions to CUDD} For the RQ2 experiments, we had to extend CUDD in two ways to be able to simulate quantum circuits using CUDD data structures: \begin{enumerate} \item CUDD supports \emph{algebraic decision diagrams} (ADDs), which are multi-terminal BDDs with a value from a semiring at each terminal node.
 We had to extend CUDD with a semiring that was not part of the standard CUDD distribution (\sectref{ADDsWithComplexNumberLeaves}).
 For the corresponding experiments with CFLOBDDs, we used the same semiring for the terminal values of CFLOBDDs. \Omit{ To support functions of type ${\{ 0,1 \}}^n \rightarrow \mathbb{C}$, we implemented a semiring of multi-precision-floating-point \cite{fousse2007mpfr} complex numbers (\sectref{ADDsWithComplexNumberLeaves}). } \item To allow quantum measurements to be carried out, we extended ADDs to support path sampling (i.e., selection of a path, where the probability of returning a given path is proportional to a function of the path's terminal value). \end{enumerate}